 USB cables and ports can be found on many devices, in environments from work and school to home entertainment and gaming environments.
 These include computers, keyboards, mice, USB flash drives, televisions, cameras, smartphones, and tablets – the list is endless.

 USB Version History

-Since the initial release in 1996, there have been four different generations of USB specification: USB 1.0, USB 2.0, USB 3.0 and the upcoming 4.0.
+Since the initial release in 1996, there have been four different generations of USB specifications: USB 1.0, USB 2.0, USB 3.0, and the upcoming 4.0.

 As you can see above USBs with speeds of above 480Mbps are classed as High Speed.
 Anything with greater speeds than 5Gbps is considered as SuperSpeed, and speeds that exceed even that are known as SuperSpeed+.